rladies/rladiesguide/content/rocur/guide/index.en.md

 The goal of this checklist is to ease both the technical and content-related aspects of curation in advance of your assigned week. **We strongly encourage you to complete this checklist one week prior to your curation.** This way, you will have time to ping the #rocur channel of the R-Ladies Community Slack if any questions arise.

 1.  [ ] Post from your personal Bluesky account.
-2.  [ ] Post an image with alternative text.
+2.  [ ] Post an image with alternative text (again, from your personal Bluesky account).
     -   *See [FAQ](https://guide.rladies.org/rocur/faq/) for more details.*
-    -   Check out [this article](https://accessibility.huit.harvard.edu/describe-content-images) on writing helpful Alt Text by Digital Accessibility at Harvard or [this Medium post](https://medium.com/nightingale/writing-alt-text-for-data-visualization-2a218ef43f81) on writing Alt Text for data visualization
+    -   Check out [this article](https://accessibility.huit.harvard.edu/describe-content-images) on writing helpful Alt Text by Digital Accessibility at Harvard or [this Medium post](https://medium.com/nightingale/writing-alt-text-for-data-visualization-2a218ef43f81) on writing Alt Text for data visualization.
 3.  [ ] Read at least one artifact from previous curators.
-See [Work From Previous Curators (on Twitter)](#work-from-previous-curators-on-twitter) *for a list.*
+See [Work From Previous Curators (on Twitter)] *for a list.*
 4.  [ ] Create a list of topics you hope to post about during your curation.
     -   Most curators agree that doing some brainstorming before your curation week can be incredibly helpful!

-## Work From Previous Curators (on Twitter) {#work-from-previous-curators-on-twitter}
+## Work From Previous Curators (on Twitter)

 We deeply appreciate our past curators for their hard work in building our former community on Twitter.
-Many of them have also produced blogs, talks, and other resources reflecting on their curating experience.
+Many of them have also written blog posts and given talks reflecting on their curating experience.

 ### On curating for @WeAreRLadies

--   [Curating for \@WeAreRLadies on Twitter: From creating content to cultivating connections](https://www.pipinghotdata.com/posts/2021-09-23-curating-for-wearerladies-on-twitter/): blog post by Shannon Pileggi, Sep 23, 2021.
+-   [Curating for \@WeAreRLadies on Twitter: From creating content to cultivating connections](https://www.pipinghotdata.com/posts/2021-09-23-curating-for-wearerladies-on-twitter/): blog post by Shannon Pileggi, Sep 23, 2021

 -   [Be great and curate!
-Tips and outcomes from an \@WeAreRLadies Twitter curator](https://www.pipinghotdata.com/talks/2021-10-07-be-great-and-curate/): poster presentation by Shannon Pileggi, Oct 7, 2021.
+Tips and outcomes from an \@WeAreRLadies Twitter curator](https://www.pipinghotdata.com/talks/2021-10-07-be-great-and-curate/): poster presentation by Shannon Pileggi, Oct 7, 2021

--   [Curating for \@WeAreRLadies](https://nrennie.rbind.io/blog/2022-01-18-curating-for-wearerladies/): blog post by Nicola Rennie, Jan 18, 2022.
+-   [Curating for \@WeAreRLadies](https://nrennie.rbind.io/blog/2022-01-18-curating-for-wearerladies/): blog post by Nicola Rennie, Jan 18, 2022

--   [Curating R-Ladies' Twitter Account - A Fun Ride!](https://cosimameyer.com/post/curating-r-ladies-twitter-account-a-fun-ride/): blog post by Cosima Meyer, Sep 18, 2022.
+-   [Curating R-Ladies' Twitter Account - A Fun Ride!](https://cosimameyer.com/post/curating-r-ladies-twitter-account-a-fun-ride/): blog post by Cosima Meyer, Sep 18, 2022

 ### Looking at data from @WeAreRLadies